-Substance Abuse in Older AdultsSkip to the navigation
+Substance Use Problems in Older AdultsSkip to the navigation

 Older adults may use illegal drugs, use prescription or over-the-counter medicines in harmful ways, drink too much alcohol, or mix alcohol and medicines.
 Doing any of these can cause serious health problems and problems with money and the law.
 It also can harm relationships with family and friends.

-Substance abuse in older adults may be overlooked, because:
+Substance use problems in older adults may be overlooked, because:

 - Older adults are more likely to drink or use drugs at home rather than in public.

-- Older adults may not have duties that are affected by substance abuse, such as going to school or work.
+- Older adults may not have duties that are affected by substance use, such as going to school or work.

-- Signs of abuse are similar to those found in health problems that many older adults have, such as depression and dementia.
+- Signs of substance use problems are similar to those found in health problems that many older adults have, such as depression and dementia.

 - Caregivers of older adults may be aware of the problem but may not want to talk about it.